chuckcscccl/rustlr/README.md

 minus rule separates that case from the "BinaryOp" variant group.

 Rustlr AST types implement the Default trait so that a partial result is always returned even when parse errors are encountered.
-Automatically generated defaults can be overridden with directives such as `default E Int(0)`.
+A default variant is automatically generated for enums if none are specified with a `default` directive.

 All automatically generated AST types and semantic actions can be manually overridden.